MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms.md

 We recommend that you use forms infrastructure validation rules in forms to designate data input that isn't valid.
 The WPF binding infrastructure supports validation for control properties that are bound to a data source with either one\-way or two\-way bindings.
 The binding object has a **ValidationRules** collection that can contain any number of **ValidationRule** objects.
 Whenever data is pushed from the control to the data source, the **ValidationRule** objects are called to validate the value.

-The forms infrastructure library contains a number of validation rules that handle the most common cases.
+The forms infrastructure library contains many validation rules that handle the most common cases.
 The forms infrastructure takes advantage of the validation rules to determine whether the form contents can be submitted for storing.
 For example, a form's **Submit** button can be disabled if there's a control that has a validation error on the form.

 We recommend that you use the custom error template that is provided with the forms infrastructure library.
 If a control has a validation error, it appears by default with a red border around it.
 The WPF makes it possible to define a custom error indicator through the **Validation.ErrorTemplate** property, which can be set on any control.
 The Service Manager forms infrastructure library contains a custom error template, which displays an error icon instead of the WPF red border.
 In addition, when a mouse points to the error icon, a tooltip pops up with an error message.
 The error message should indicate the reason why the data in the control failed validation.